Planning for Long-Term Care During Your Peak Earning Years

-Serving Families and Individuals throughout Laurel, Maryland and the Baltimore-Washington Corridor
+Serving Families and Individuals throughout Prince George’s, Montgomery, Howard, and Anne Arundel Counties

 Chances are good that you have some expensive life events going on right now, unlike when you were among the Married Couples without children.
 Do you have children who are college-bound or already there?
 Do you have a wedding scheduled (or one or more down the road)?
 Perhaps you are beginning to help aging parents with personal, health care and financial responsibilities.

 I know you may be busy and are likely tired, very tired.
 Nevertheless, this would be a good time to create (or revisit) your estate plan and to start thinking about long-term care.

 Unfortunately, many married couples mistakenly believe that they can make personal, health care and financial decisions for one another should either spouse become legally incapacitated due to a serious injury or illness.
 Nothing could be further from reality!